trustthevote/MVP-App-TestHarness/README.md

 As an additional check, Prettier will run automatically as a pre-commit hook anytime you attempt to make a commit.
 Any files you have changed will be auto-formatted and added to your commit.

-If you want to run Prettier manually, you can run one of the following:
+To run Prettier manually, execute the following:

 ```bash
 npm run format:write # writes all formatting changes to disk